Got mum rage? If you’ve transformed into an angry she-beast quicker than you can say Megatron, it’s time to recognise your triggers and ask for help.

 I was well aware of postpartum depression and the signs to look out for: ongoing feelings of sadness past the ‘baby blues’ period, trouble sleeping, difficult thoughts and so on.
 It was something I struggled with and luckily came out the other side of.
-But as for ‘mum rage’, I hadn’t heard anything about it.
+But as for postpartum rage, or ‘mum rage’, I hadn’t heard anything about it.
 Zilch.
-However, once I got chatting to other mums, I realised it was pretty common.
+However, once I got chatting with other mums, I realised it was pretty common.
 I wasn’t alone in losing my shit and dropping f-bombs.

 “Most mothers describe postpartum rage as acute incidents of complete overwhelm and helplessness – episodes of intense blinding anger,” explains Silvia Wetherell, registered counsellor and psychotherapist from More Mindful.
 “Rather than a fleeting emotion or disturbing thought, it’s a powerful, physiological reaction.
 This rage disables our wise command centre of the brain – a bit like a volcano that suddenly explodes into life.”